 It is our hope that through the experiences gained from participating in KS Athletics, the student athlete will develop favorable habits and attitudes that will eventually prepare them for a well-rounded adult life in our society.
-Participation in interscholastic athletics is a privilege that includes responsibilities to the school, the sport, the team, the student body, the community, and the student athletes themselves.
-In order to achieve our goals, the student athlete shall learn:
+Here at Kamehameha Schools Maui, we Ku'upau - give it our all, in all we do.
+Essential to this mindset are the following values: